freezy/dmd-extensions/README.md

 Alternatively ZeDMD could be flashed with a firmware that provides a WiFi mode.
 In `DmdDevice.ini` there're special devices named `[zedmdwifi]` and `[zedmdhdwifi]` to use it.

-To run the ZeDMD in WiFi mode it needs WiFi credentials to establish the network connection.
+To run the ZeDMD in WiFi mode it needs WiFi credentials to establish the connection to your local network.
-These could also be set once via the DMD Extension.
-Run `dmdext.exe test -d zedmdwifi --zedmd-wifi-ssid=YOUR_SECRET_SSID --zedmd-wifi-password=YOUR_SECRET_PASSWORD`.
-At the next start, ZeDMD will display the IP address it obtained from you WiFI network in the top left corner.
+To configure these for the first time, ZeDMD opens it's own WiFi access point.
+You can connect to it using `ZeDMD-WiFi` as SSID and `zedmd1234` as password.
+Then open a connection to `zedmd-wifi.local` in your browser and cinfigure the device.
+ZeDMD will remain reachable under this name even it becomes part of your local network.
+Therefore, a MDNS service is running on ZeDMD.
+If you run into issues with that, you can directly connect to the IP address that is shown on top of the logo when ZeDMD gets powered.
-This address has to be added as `wifi.address` to `DmdDevice.ini`.
+That IP address has to be added as `wifi.address` to `DmdDevice.ini`.
 You can test with `dmdext.exe test -d zedmdwifi --zedmd-wifi-address=x.x.x.x` (replace `x.x.x.x` with the IP address shown on ZeDMD).

-You can also perform that configuration without `dmdext.exe` using this multi-step process:
-First you have to add the SSID and the password in the zedmd section of `DmdDevice.ini` using `wifi.ssid` and `wifi.password`.
-These will be submitted to ZeDMD the next time you start DMD Extensions.
-Once done you should quit DMD Extensions.
-Now you have to remove `wifi.ssid` and `wifi.password` from `DmdDevice.ini`.
-At the next start, ZeDMD will display the IP address it obtained from you WiFI network in the top left corner.
-This address has to be added as `wifi.address` to `DmdDevice.ini`.

 **ZeDMD will store the WiFi credentials internally!
 So ensure to erase them using one of the processes described above before giving your ZeDMD to someone else!**